Love Calculator guide

 • Do not treat the result as real compatibility science.

-• Do not use the score to pressure, judge, or make decisions about another person.
+• Do not use the score to pressure, shame, judge, or make decisions about another person.

-• Do not enter sensitive private information; names or nicknames are enough for the game.
+• Do not enter sensitive private information; names, nicknames, initials, or fictional names are enough for the game.

 Research and references